harshp30/YOLOandSSDImageVideoClassifier/README.md

         `IoU = (area of intersection) / (total area of the boxes)`

-        IoU is often used as a measur eof how accurate the predicted bounding box is to the ground truth bounding box label
+        IoU is often used as a measure of how accurate the predicted bounding box is to the ground truth bounding box label

         - IoU ~ 0 -> mean error rate is large and the network makes bad predictions
         - IoU ~ 1 -> mean error rate is small and the network makes good predictions